-After reading the brother’s fellowship, I thought there were something in it.
+After reading the brother’s fellowship, I thought it made sense.
 I had never taken the background of Paul’s word into consideration and even considered that the whole Bible was inspired by God, as a consequence of which I paid great attention to all the words in the New Testament and regarded them as God’s words.
-Not until then did I get to know that “All scripture is given by inspiration of God” said by Paul referred to the Old Testament.
-When I was musing, he sent another passage:
+Not until then did I realize that “All scripture is given by inspiration of God” said by Paul, referred to the Old Testament.
+As I was musing, he had sent another passage:

 “In addition, even if it is the Old Testament, we can’t say it is all inspired by God.
 Through searching the Bible, we can see that only what Jehovah instructed the prophets to say, and what the prophets were asked to convey are the words of God.
 Besides, God never said that the whole Bible was given by inspiration of Him, there was no such word in the Prophets, the Lord never said this, and the apostles never said their letters and testimonies came from God’s inspiration, much less did they dare to say they were God’s words.
 This is the fact.
 Yet later, all the believers in God believe that the Old and New Testaments, though written by men, were given by inspiration of God.
 Then let’s ponder: Is this knowledge factual?”

 “It’s indeed not factual, for it doesn’t have the confirmation of God’s words, much less is there factual basis,” I replied quickly.
 Subsequently, he responded to me: